platformsh/platformsh-docs/reference/platform-app-yaml.md

 via a single configuration file `.platform.app.yaml` located at the root of your application folder inside your Git repository.

-Here'sa n example of a minimalist `.platform.app.yaml` file for PHP:
+Here's an example of a minimalist `.platform.app.yaml` file for PHP:

 ```yaml
 # The name of this app.
 Must be unique within a project.